For showtimes, click here.

 Go further behind the scenes of Charade below!

 1. No studio wanted it at first.

 Peter Stone wrote his first draft of Charade with Cary Grant and Audrey Hepburn in mind for the leads.
 However, the script went nowhere.
 In fact, studio after studio turned it down -- that is, until it became a novel.
 Prompted by his wife and his agent, Stone turned his screenplay into a novel, which was then partially published in Redbook Magazine as “The Unsuspecting Wife.”
 Suddenly, the same studios that said no were calling to secure the rights.
 Among them was also director Stanley Donen, who hadn’t seen the script the first time it went around town.
-Stone decided he was the perfect fit since he could most likely get the best cast on-board and because he knew the movie would be made aboard (since he lived in England).
+Stone decided he was the perfect fit since he could most likely get the best cast on board and because he knew the movie would be made abroad (since he lived in England).

 2. The leads could have been very different.